-Notwithstanding the impact of Brexit and the workplace changes caused by the need for working through the COVID-19 pandemic, there remains the need to train and maintain a skilled workforce.
-With a retiring workforce and technology creating new opportunities, engineering is suffering from severe skills shortages, and new talent is needed urgently.
+Notwithstanding the residual impacts of Brexit and the workplace changes prompted by the working practices adopted through the COVID-19 pandemic, there remains the need to train and maintain a skilled workforce.
+With a retiring workforce and technology creating new opportunities, engineering continues to suffer from skills shortages, and new talent is needed.

-More diversity is needed to boost creativity and innovation, fill the skills gap and lift productivity.
+Greater diversity in the workforce is needed to boost creativity and innovation, fill the skills gap and lift productivity.

-The Company makes a significant investment in skills and training and supports STEM initiatives, the CITB and the Apprenticeship Levy.
+The Company makes a significant investment in skills and training and supports STEM initiatives, the CITB, apprenticeships and the Apprenticeship Levy.
 We will continue to lobby for further support and improvement to the systems that support them.